-In Reply Please Quote No. 67-2-2

-Department of District Administration, Sub-District Office, BUIN, Bougainville District,

-20th March, 1969.

-The District Commissioner, District Headquarters, K I E T A.
+In Reply Please Quote No. 67-2-2 ML.ML Department of District Administration, Sub-District Office, B U I N, Bougainville District, 20th March, 1969.
+The District Commissioner, District Headquarters, K I E T A .

-BORU PATROL REPORT NO. 2 OF 1968/69 - OAEKE,
+BOKU PATROL REPORT NO. 3 OF 1968/69 - OAEKE, LOCAL GOVERNMENT OFFICER.

-Attached please find original and one copy of the abovementioned Patrol Report, together with comments by the District Officer at Boku, Mr. Hoad.
+Attached please find the original and one copy of the abovementioned Patrol Report, together with comments by the District Officer at Boku, Mr. Hoad.
+2. Mr. Oaeke has worked effectively with the Bana Local Government Council since being posted to Boku, and his reports provide and interesting record of council activities as seen through the eyes of a local officer.

-- 2. Mr. Oaeke has worked effectively with the Bana Local Government Council since being posted to Boku, and his reports provide an interesting record of council activities as seen through the eyes of a local officer. - Government Council area exhibit the same attitudes towards road maintenance as most other people in the Sub-District, and unless officers supervising councils etc., are able to induce changes in these attitudes, economic development will be held back.
+3. The people of the Bana Local Government Council area exhibit the same attitudes towards road maintenance as most other people in the Sub-District, and unless officers supervising councils etc., are able to induce changes in these attitudes, economic development will be held back.
 The message which we have got to get across is that the Administration is responsible only for the construction and maintenance of trunk roads and that the people are responsible for the maintenance and in some cases the construction of feeder roads.
-In this area I would regard only the alignment Morotana-Beretemba-Boku-Buin-Tabago, and Buin-Kangu, as roads for which the Administration must ultimately bear responsibility, and anything else as a feeder road. - the maintenance of all roads including feeder roads, as the responsibility of either the Administration or the appropriate local government council.
+In this area I would regard only the alignment Morotana-Beretemba-Boku-Buin-Tabago, and Buin-Kangua, as roads for which the Administration must ultimately bear responsibility, and anything else as a feeder road.

+4. A tendency which is now emerging is to regard the maintenance of all roads including feeder roads, as the responsibility of either the Administration or the appropriate local government council.
 This view may be supportable in the long term but is premature at this stage because no council in this sub-district is sufficiently developed to assume responsibility for feeder roads.
 In view of the ridiculously low tax rate in the Boku area it is absurd to simply assign responsibility for maintenance of feeder roads to the council.
-Until such time as more realistic tax rates are set the people must be made to realise that they themselves must make up the deficiency in council resources by either contributing voluntary labour or by carrying out their legal responsibilities under the Roads Maintenance Ordinance. - 5.
-No camping allowance claim attached to the report.
+Until such time as more realistic tax rates are set the people must be made to realise that they themselves must make up the deficiency in council resources by either contributing voluntary labour or by carrying out their legal responsibilities under the Roads Maintenance Ordinance.

+5. No camping allowance claim attached to the report.